 While the instructions in this document provide detailed guidance for completing each line and column in the required schedules, they may not cover all circumstances associated with your case.
-If you have questions regarding how to account for certain transactions, assets or liabilities, you may want to consult a tax advisor or financial officer.
+If you have questions regarding how to account for certain transactions, assets or liabilities, you may want to consult a lawyer or an accountant, or a financial advisor or officer at the bank or other institution where the conservatorship assets are held.

 II.
-Required Schedules and Worksheets
+Required Schedules and Worksheets for the Final Account

-Schedule 1: Provides a summary statement of receipts and disbursements of the protected person's estate.
-Note: The conservator is also required to file supporting detail for Schedule 1 which provides an itemized listing of each receipt and disbursement.
+Schedule 1: Provides a summary statement of receipts and disbursements (income and money paid out) of the protected person's estate.
+Note: The conservator is also required to file supporting details for Schedule 1 to provide an itemized listing of each receipt and disbursement.
 See Schedule 1 instructions for further detail.